← home · /hire

 The problem

 A VLM training run needs millions of images with clean category / subcategory / provenance metadata.
-The upstream data lives in incompatible shapes: some of it is already in HuggingFace Arrow datasets, some is in Kaggle image archives, some is a GitHub release with loose PNGs, some is URLs in a CSV, some is PDFs from scraped library archives.
-Building toward a 10M-sample target under per-subcategory quotas — and keeping the whole thing resumable on EC2 — is where the engineering lives.
+The upstream data lives in incompatible shapes across multiple source types — hosted datasets, image archives, loose files, URL lists, and scraped PDFs.
+Building toward a 10M-sample target under per-subcategory quotas, and keeping the whole thing resumable on EC2, is where the engineering lives.

 What I built

-A Scrapy spider (IstanbulUniNewspapersSpider) to discover and download historical newspaper PDFs from the Istanbul University library newspaper archive, followed by a concurrent pdf2image + Poppler stage at 300 DPI, multiprocessed across all CPUs with per-file timing statistics.
+A Scrapy spider to discover and download historical newspaper PDFs from a public library archive, followed by a concurrent PDF-to-image conversion stage at 300 DPI, multiprocessed across all CPUs.

-Deterministic, seed-controlled, index-based sampling — explicitly replacing datasets.shuffle() after reproducibility issues — that distributes a target sample count (10,000,000) across datasets of different sizes under per-subcategory quota constraints.
-Audit layer cross-checks the concatenated corpus against the source registry to confirm every declared source actually landed in the output.
+Seed-controlled, index-based sampling that distributes a 10M-sample target across datasets of varying sizes under per-subcategory quota constraints.
+An audit layer cross-checks the concatenated output against the source registry to confirm every declared source landed in the final corpus.

 Operational hardening